tumaer/SciML/_sources/lecture/rnn.md

 p(y) = \prod_{t=1}^{T} p(y_{t}|y_{1:t-1}) = \prod_{t=1}^{T} \text{Cat}(y_{t}| \text{softmax}(\varphi(\sum_{\tau = 1}^{t-k}w^{\top}y_{\tau:\tau+k}))),
 $$ (rnn_causalcnn)

 where we have the convolutional filter $w$ and a nonlinearity $\varphi$.
-This results in a masking out of future inputs, such that $y_{t}$ can only depend on past information, and no future information.
+This results in a masking out of future inputs, such that $y_{t}$ can only depend on past information and no future information.
 This is called a **causal convolution**.
 One poster-child example of this approach is the [WaveNet](https://www.deepmind.com/blog/wavenet-a-generative-model-for-raw-audio) architecture, which takes in text as input sequences to generate raw audio such as speech.
 The WaveNet architecture utilizes dilated convolutions in which the dilation increases with powers of 2 with each successive layer.

 ```{figure} ../imgs/rnn/rnn_causalcnn.png
 ---